Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 We’re not talking figuratively here, we mean it literally.
 Environment International published a research paper that showed that 77% of its study participants had microplastics in their blood.
 Most of all polymers found was PET (50%), which is the most present polymer in polyester fibres, the bread and butter of fast fashion.

-If you think you, as an active or passive consumer of fast fashion, were dealt a bad hand, wait until you learn how bad it is for the people making it.
+Fast fashion negatively affects you as a consumer.
+And if you think you got it bad, wait until you learn how bad it is for the people making it.

 You think slavery has ended?
 Think again.

-Slavery is alive and well, and its permanent address is the textile industry, more precisely, the factories that work for fast fashion brands.
+Slavery is alive and well.
+Its permanent address is the fast fashion industry.

 Guess which brand can’t afford to respect labour laws and international humanitarian laws if it is to make a profit?
-Mhmm, the fast fashion brand.
+That’s right, the fast fashion brand.

 That doesn’t absolve the sustainable brand in the slightest.
-If it wants, it too can break the laws and get away with it, and many do.
+If it wants, it too can break the laws and get away with it.
 Otherwise, we wouldn’t be in a situation where some of the poorest people in the world work in the textile industry.

 Let’s see how this pans out in real life.